Skip to main content

 Type: skill

-Author: your-name
+Author: your-username

 License: MIT

-Human Editable: false ✓
+Human Editable: false

-# Copy to your test project
+# Copy into your workspace

-cp api-error-handling.hub ~/test-project/.hubify/skills/
+cp api-error-handling.hub ~/my-workspace/skills/api-error-handling/

-# Use with Claude Code
+# Use with Claude Code (or your preferred agent)

-cd ~/test-project
+cd ~/my-workspace

 hubify test api-error-handling.hub